MarginallyClever/Makelangelo-software/README.md

 * In Eclipse.
 Fo to File > Import > Maven > Existing Maven Projects > Next > (folder from previous step) > Finish
 * If you see the "Weldome!" tab, close it.
 * select Run > Debug As > Java Application
-* select "Makelangelo Software - com.marginallyclever.makealngelo.Makelangelo" and click OK.
+* select "Makelangelo - com.marginallyclever.makelangelo" and click OK.
+(It should be the top of the list)
 * Wait while the progress bar in the bottom right fills up.
-This is a one time thing.
+This is a one time thing while it installs other dependencies and packages and puts everything together.
 * "Errors exist...Proceed with launch?"
 Select Proceed.

 Application should now launch.